A Reactive Power Market for the Future Grid: Introduction

-Currently, reactive power markets do not exist.
-Any compensation for generators that provide reactive power are static rates, designed to recover the capital costs of installing the equipment or based on the LOC (lost opportunity cost) of not selling real power.
-These payments can consist of capacity, or fixed payments, based on generator's reactive power capabilities and utilization, or variable, payments based on the delivered kVARs of reactive power.
-These static rates do not reflect the temporal shifts in supply and demand, or spatial variation across the grid.
+Currently, reactive power markets do not exist in the US -- neither energy or ancillary markets.
+In Europe, approaches to ancillary services vary but none are inclusive to DGs despite recent efforts to reduce minimum power bids from 10 MW to 1 MW in several countries \cite{rancilio_ancillary_2022}.
+For both regions, and many others, transitioning ancillary service structure to be inclusive of DGs is a proven priority for regulatory agents.
+In a common approach to reactive power compensation, and the approach used in the US, any payments to generators that provide reactive power are static rates, designed to recover the capital costs of installing the equipment or based on the LOC (lost opportunity cost) of not selling real power.
+These payments can consist of capacity, or fixed payments, based on generator's reactive power capabilities; and utilization, or variable, payments based on the delivered kVARs of reactive power.
+These static rates do not reflect the temporal shifts in supply and demand, or spatial variation across the grid, both of which are pertinent characteristics of DGs.
 Further, these payments are typically cleared on a case-by-case basis for each generator, a process which is generally exclusive to larger generators.
 This approach of static case-by-case rates will be insufficient in accommodating a deep penetration of DGs.
 These DGs offer significant operational flexibility at little to no cost, and can be leveraged to provide much needed grid services through the clean energy transition.
 To do so, a market mechanism which prices their reactive power capabilities and their spatial and temporal variations is vital.
 This is possible with approaches based on optimal power flow (OPF), which allow the simultaneous determination of prices corresponding to both real and reactive power injections, enables an increasing penetration of DERs, and accommodates grid physics.
 In this paper, we propose a reactive power market that allows variable payments based on an OPF approach.